A special note from your coach

 -

-Group work no longer feels disruptive, but instead becomes a lifeline for collaboration, creativity, and joy.
+Group work becomes a lifeline for collaboration, creativity, and joy.